apache/nuttx/configs/README.txt

   drivers.
 It must support the following targets:  libext$(LIBEXT), clean, and distclean.

+A board may have various different configurations using these common source files.
+Each board configuration is described by three files:  Make.defs, defconfig, and setenv.sh.
+Typically, each set of configuration files is retained in a separate configuration sub-directory (<config1-dir>,
+<config2-dir>, .. in the above diagram).

 Make.defs -- This makefile fragment provides architecture and tool-specific build options.
 It will be included by all other makefiles in the build (once it is installed).
 This make fragment